 (a)(2) Leaving property unattended for longer than 24 hours is prohibited, except in the following locations or under the following conditions:

-- As part of an educational quest or treasure hunt, a small cache of items in a single container and pertaining directly to that specific educational activity may be left at the site for longer than 24 hours, provided that both the activity and location are approved in advance by the Superintendent.
+- As part of an educational quest or treasure hunt, a small cache of items in a single container and pertaining directly to that specific educational activity may be left at the site for longer than 24 hours, provided that both the activity and location are approved in advance through a permit or authorization by the superintendent.
 There must be no ground disturbance or resource damage associated with the placement of the cache.

 36 CFR §2.23 – RECREATION FEES